 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will present a PowerPoint group presentation on an approved topic with a focus on health promotion/wellness/anticipatory guidance and developmental guidelines for the pediatric client and family.
+The student will present a PowerPoint presentation on an approved topic with a focus on health promotion/wellness/anticipatory guidance and developmental guidelines for the pediatric client and family.
 A handout and resources will accompany the assignment.
 Complete assignment instructions available in the module.

-Practice Guideline Presentation
+Practice Guidelines Presentation Assignment

 The student will present a seminar on a specific approved disorder including a case presentation.
 Discuss the role of the DNP/FNP nurse, etiology, pathology and pathophysiology, genetic considerations, complete clinical presentation, history/physical, examination, considerations/findings, diagnostics, interventions, treatment/management plan including pharmacological and non-pharmacological interventions, health protection, within the context of cultural, social and explanatory models and spiritual components in a patient centered plan of care.
 Complete assignment instructions available in the module.